eringee/UnitySerial-Bridge/README.md

 3. Create an empty GameObject and add the SerialBridge script to the object.

+4. Verify the name of the serial port you would like to access and update the public variable field "Port" on your object.

+5. Verify your baudrate and modify the public variable input field "Baudrate"

+# DATA AGREEMENT

-You will see that there are several public variables that correspond to your incoming Arduino data.
-You may add, rename, and change the type of variable as you like.
+You may add, rename, and change the type of variable as you like, so long as they correspond to tab separated values in your Arduino serial output.

 # Error CS0234 Ports does not exist in the namespace

-You may get the following error:
+You may at some point get the following error:

 `error CS0234: The type or namespace name 'Ports' does not exist in the namespace 'System.IO'.
 Are you missing an assembly reference?`